quantified-uncertainty/squiggle/packages/mc/README.md

-# `@quri/par-cached-monte-carlo` - parallel Monte Carlo with memoization
+# `@quri/squiggle-mc` - parallel Monte Carlo with memoization for the `@quri/squiggle-lang` javascript interface

 ## How to install

-Please run `yarn` at hte monorepo level
+Please run `yarn` at the monorepo level.

+In this subrepo, please run `./cargo-refresh-nix.sh` every time `Cargo.toml`/`Cargo.lock` is modified, it requires nix with flakes.

 ## How to run in debug mode